 Location: Palma - Mallorca

 I was on watch this morning from 8 to 12, where we saw the island of Ibiza getting bigger and bigger.
 While waiting “patiently” for our watch to be over and for lunch to arrive, I heard Nina tell Chapman about the conversation she and I had the night before.
 Nina had explained to me what she would have on her perfect sailboat.
-She also told me that in 10 years, if she is planning a sailing trip, she would give me a call and ask me if I wanted to join her.
-I responded by saying that I would drop whatever I was doing, pack a bag, and take the first flight out to wherever she is in the world.
+She also told me that in 10 years, if she is planning a sailing trip, she will give me a call and ask me if I want to join her.
+I responded by saying that I would drop whatever I was doing, pack a bag, and take the first flight out to wherever she was in the world.
 Having a friendship and experiences like this is something that is not easy to find, but I am glad that I was able to find it.
 I also know that everyone else on Argo has found friends and experiences that they would not have been able to find at a summer camp or back home.